karimbahgat/transformio/README.md

 ...

-More advanced cases uses information about elevation and camera perspective to correct various distortions, but this is not yet supported here.
+More advanced cases use information about elevation and camera perspective to correct various distortions, but this is not yet supported here.

 ## Supported transformations